Payroll

 Implementation Risk Mitigation

-3. Test with sample data: Run pilot integrations to identify mapping conflicts
+• Test with sample data – Run pilot integrations to uncover mismatches and mapping conflicts before they affect live payroll.

 Security Considerations